 CW: To declutter is to destabilize.
 Stripping away everything from the halo of sticky notes around the computer to that shelf-size collection of ceramic mermaids can feel invigorating, at first.
 We can convince ourselves that getting rid of all accumulated objects creates a fresh start.
 But in reality, it can feel like a betrayal of beloved times, precious gifts, and visual stimulation.
 It makes us feel neutralized, at a loss for a sense of coziness and self-identity.
-We have been stripped of either actual things or of a practice, a way of doing our work in the most personal way.
+We have been stripped of either actual things or of practice, a way of doing our work in the most personal way.
 Why would I want to get rid of something I've loved just because doing so is dictated by a current social movement?
 Paring my life down to zero clutter renders me just another generic subject of cultural fads.

 MD: What's the number one mistake people make when decluttering their home? why?

 CW: Emotional carelessness!
 The biggest mistake is diving into an anti-cluttering marathon assuming that accumulations of objects, mementos, and/or piles of uncategorized paperwork are simply junk.
 Clutter, be it stacks of papers or shelves of collected treasures, can be music for the eyes, prompts for creativity, and often contain nuances of style and usefulness that grow and develop over time, like a fine wine.
 We've all had that sinking realization that we threw away a precious little tchotchke that we long to have back.
 Don't be that person.